-You can estimate you will be online for the same amount of time you'd be in a classroom.
-Just like in an on-campus class, you must read text and articles, and prepare assignments, papers, projects, exams, etc.
+You can estimate you will be online for the same amount of time or more you'd be in a classroom.
+Just like in an on-campus class, you must read textbook and complete assignments, papers, projects, exams, etc.

 How does it work?